 Bomani takes it's social responsibility seriously together with a strong commitment to conservation.
 The lodge supports several schools in the local area as well as running a mobile dental clinic each year.
 The camp has also drilled and installed over 25 new wells for surrounding villages, ensuring they have access to clean water, something we take for granted.

-Open: Bomani Tented Lodge is open all year.
+Open: Bomani Tented Lodge is closed in January and February.

-Location: The lodge is located on its own private 5000 acre reserve in the south eastern corner of Hwange National Park.
+Location: The lodge is located on its own private 5,000 acre reserve in the south eastern corner of Hwange National Park.
+It is a four to five hour road transfer from Victoria Falls.
+You can also travel from Victoria Falls to Bomani by road to Dete where you board the Elephant Express for the remainder of the journey.

-Rooms: There are 10 tents and 1 bungalow.
+Rooms: There are ten tented suites and one bungalow.
 All are en-suite with hot running water, fans and a safe.
 Each has a comfortable seating area and a writing desk and a small private deck.
-Some overlook the waterhole.
+Some, including the bungalow, overlook the waterhole.
+Suites vary in size from 48 to 250sqm, the last with two en-suite bedrooms makes good family accommodation.

 Facilities: The main area of the lodge has a lounge, dining area and a well-stocked bar.
 The waterhole adjacent to the lodge is well visited by the local wildlife.
 There is a laundry service offered too.